Optimization Principle

 The pattern is clear: evolution keeps building systems that can see further ahead.
 Not just faster adaptation.
 Longer planning horizons.
 This is the opposite of what local, immediate-fitness selection should produce.

-What standard evolution struggles with
+What does standard evolution struggle with?

 All of these share the same pattern: short-term fitness cost, long-term optimization gain.